Northern Xinjiang railway

 A new double-track line between Ürümqi and Jinghe was built in 2009 to supplement the Northern Xinjiang railway.
+It is sometimes referred to as the Second Ürümqi–Jinghe railway.

 The Northern Xinjiang, Kuytun–Beitun, Altay–Fuyun–Zhundong, and Ürümqi–Dzungaria railways form a loop.

 Branches

 The Kuytun–Beitun branch and the Jinghe–Yining–Khorgas branch were opened in 2009.